end-of-term/eotarchive/partners.md

 The [U.S. Government Publishing Office][gpo] manages the Federal Depository Library Program and is charged with providing permanent public access to government publications.

+### U.S. National Archives and Records Administration (NARA)

+Joining as a partner in 2020, the [U.S. National Archives and Records Administration (NARA)][nara] preserves and provides public access to high-value government records to promote openness, cultivate public participation, and strengthen our nation's democracy.

 [cdl]: http://www.cdlib.org/
 [xtf]: http://xtf.cdlib.org/
 [edgi]: https://envirodatagov.org/